-All relevant internal policies here are rooted in our legal commitments to regulations set by the Egyptian government, its relevant entities, and other local and global independent auditing bodies.
-We also set policies internally to regulate successful relationships with suppliers and other third parties, as seen in the coming sections.
+All relevant internal policies are rooted in our legal commitment to regulations set by the Egyptian government, its relevant entities, and other local and global independent auditing bodies.
+We also set policies internally to regulate successful relationships with suppliers and other third parties, as detailed in the coming sections of the report.

-Juhayna's teams
+Juhayna's Teams

 Juhayna's employees play varying roles in sustaining our economic development activities, agendas, policies, and results.
-This extends to our people in farming, supply chain, manufacturing, and distribution, as well as our teams on the corporate side of the business, including but not limited to investor relations, finance, internal audit, and human resources.
+This extends to our people in farming, supply chain, manufacturing, and distribution, as well as our teams on the corporate side of the business, including, but not limited to, investor relations, finance, internal audit, and human resources.